percona/pmm-doc/docs/setting-up/server/docker.md

 ```
 `DATA_DIR` is a directory where you want to store the state for PMM.

-3. Change the password for the default `admin` user.

-    * For PMM versions 2.27.0 and later:

-    ```sh
-    docker exec -t pmm-server change-admin-password <new_password>
         ```

-    * For PMM versions prior to 2.27.0:

-        ```sh
-        docker exec -t pmm-server bash -c 'grafana-cli --homepath /usr/share/grafana --configOverrides cfg:default.paths.data=/srv/grafana admin reset-admin-password newpass'
-        ```

-4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+3. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ### Migrate from data container to host directory/volume